HannachiHassen/JDBC_Tutorial/README.md

     - Prevent against SQL dependency injection attacks
     - May improve application performance
        * SQL Statement is precompiled

+## 6. Stored Procedures
+* A group of SQL statements that perform a particular task
+* Normally created by the DBA (Database Administrator)
+* Created in a SQL language supported by the native database
+* Can have any combination of input, output, and input/output parameters
+    - Parameters:
+      - The JDBC API supports different parameters
+         - IN
+         - INOUT
+         - OUT
+* The stored procedure can also return result sets

+## 7. Transactions
+* A transaction is a unit of work
+* One or more SQL statements executed together
+    - Either all of the statements are executed - Commit
+    - Or one of the statements are executed - Rollback
+* By default, the database connection is to auto-commit
+     - Need to explicitly turn off auto-commit

+     myConn.setAutoCommit(false);
+* Developer controls commit or rollback

+    myConn.commit();
+    // or
+    myConn.rollback();

 ## Built With